YaserMarey/YaserMarey.github.io/index.md

 Through this blog, I am sharing my experiences, insights, and learnings with the broader software development community, with a focus on machine learning and artificial intelligence.
 The topics I plan to write about include programming languages, frameworks, best practices, and career development, as well as discussing the latest advancements and trends in the field of machine learning.

+I write not becuase I know all the answers, I don't!
+I write to frame the knowledge.
+In arabic we have a saying that translates to "Writing is the truth"
 I am always looking to learn and grow as a software engineer.
 I welcome feedback and discussion on the topics I cover.
 If you have any suggestions for future posts or just want to connect, please don't hesitate to reach out.

 Thank you for visiting and I hope you find something of value in my writing.